NOAA-GFDL/MDTF-diagnostics/CODE_OF_CONDUCT.md

 We strive for the highest standards of scientific integrity.
 This includes sharing ideas and information, keeping accurate and complete records, and giving due credit to the contributions of others.
 Undisclosed conflicts of interest and scientific misconduct, including fabrication, falsification, and plagiarism, are incompatible with this code.

-## Forms of harrassment
+## Forms of harassment

 We do not tolerate harassment or bullying of any community member in any form.
-Forms of harrassment include, but is not limited to:
+Forms of harassment include, but is not limited to:

    * Violent threats or violent language directed against another person
    * Discriminatory jokes and language